osgi/osgi.enroute.site/_source/_book/200-quick-start.md

 ![Resolve tab](/img/book/qs/jline.jpg)

 At the right side of the entries you will see version vignettes.
-If you drag a version vignette to the build tab and drop it on the Build path control then you get the following pop up:
+If you drag a version vignette to the `Build` tab and drop it on the `Build path` control then you get the following pop up:

 ![Resolve tab](/img/book/qs/depsfromjpm.jpg)

 Click finish and save the `bnd.bnd` file.
-Goto the HelloImpl class and fix the imports.
+Goto the `HelloImpl class` and fix the imports.
 This should get rid of any compile errors.
 However, we now get a warning from the console that there are unresolved bundles.
 This makes sense because we added a dependency to JLine but we do not have it running as a bundle.

+## Updating the Bndrun file

-So double click the `hello.bndrun` file and click on the `Resolve` button, the save the file.
+So double click the `hello.bndrun` file and click on the `Resolve` button, the make it re-look at the dependency situation.
+The JLine bundle should now be added to the result. `Finish`, and save the `hello.bndrun` file.

 If things were done in the right order then you should see the `Hello World` again and the prompt.
 Type a few words, which are echoed in upper case, and then type `quit` with a return.
 You should now also see the `Goodbye World` because we just made the bundle commit suicide (which is not a good practice, also not in OSGi).

 There is a small chance that you did something different and that the you do not get the prompt.
 In that case, terminate the running process, goto the Run tab on the `hello.bndrun` file, and click `Run OSGi` again.
 If this does not resolve the issue, try the next step since this will add some debugging.

 Otherwise, you can try the [Forum](/forum.html).

-Caveat: This is still early days for enRoute, so feedback appreciated.

 ## Debugging

 Of course OSGi enRoute will never let you down, you're live will be tranquil, and you can spend lots of time on the beach.
 Ehh, well we try but Watson is not that advanced yet and in the mean time you will have to do some debugging and diagnosing to make actual applications work.

 One of the great tools is the Apache Felix Web Console, especially with Xray.
 So double click the `hello.bndrun` file and add the `aQute.xray.plugin` to the `Run Requirements` control